 69. Keep the Dress Away From Home

-Especially if you live with your groom, you don't want him to stumble upon your gown and ruin the surprise.
+Especially if you live with your partner, you don't want him or her to stumble upon your gown and ruin the surprise.
 Ask a relative or very trusted friend (perhaps someone you'd want to bring with you when you take the gown for tailoring appointments) if they'll let you keep the dress at their place until the big day.
 Plus, if it's not in your closet, you won't be tempted to wear it every day until the wedding.